Thomas T. Cullen: Federal judicial service

 On December 18, 2019, President Donald Trump announced his intent to nominate Cullen to serve as a United States district judge of the United States District Court for the Western District of Virginia.
 On February 4, 2020, his nomination was sent to the Senate.
 President Trump nominated Cullen to the seat vacated by Judge Glen E. Conrad, who assumed senior status on December 11, 2017.
 On March 4, 2020, a hearing on his nomination was held before the Senate Judiciary Committee.
 On May 14, 2020, his nomination was reported out of committee by a 17–5 vote.
 On September 9, 2020, the United States Senate invoked cloture on his nomination by a 77–18 vote.
 On September 10, 2020, his nomination was confirmed by a 79–19 vote.
 He received his judicial commission on September 15, 2020.

+Notable rulings

+In July 2025, the chief judge of the United States Court of Appeals for the Fourth Circuit appointed Cullen to preside over United States v.
+Russell, et al., the Trump administration's lawsuit against all of the active and semi-retired federal district judges in Maryland.
+On August 26, 2025, Cullen issued a 39-page opinion dismissing the case in favor of the judges.
+He concluded that the administration's suit violated the separation of powers, was prohibited by the doctrine of judicial immunity, and was not otherwise authorized by law.
+Cullen also cited numerous instances in which administration officials had publicly criticized federal judges, noting that "[a]lthough some tension between the coordinate branches of government is the hallmark of our constitutional system, this concerted effort by the Executive to smear and impugn individual judges who rule against it is both unprecedented and unfortunate."

+Book

+In 2025, Cullen's debut novel, Charlie-Man, was published.

+Awards and honors

+In 2022, Cullen was named a trustee at his alma mater, Furman University.

+In 2024, he was named the Carter O. Lowance Fellow at William & Mary Law School.

+In 2024, Furman University awarded Cullen an honorary doctorate in law.

 Personal life

 His father is former Attorney General of Virginia Richard Cullen.